uniface/Web/README.md

-#This repository contains multiple projects, each detailed below#
+# This repository contains multiple projects, each outlined below #

 ## Setup ##